Financial-Stability/Blindwrite-Clone/README.md

 A space to jot down thoughts, but blurring what you've already written to (hopefully) stop yourself from constantly self-editing.
 Set a topic, start a timer, write with this app.

+> Note: If the deployment is ever down, you can download this repo and run the tool locally from index.html

 ## Instructions
 1. Set a topic
 2. Set a timer